martamariapolak/JSFrameworks2024/projects/final-project/doc/DeployOnRender.md

 # Deploying to Render.com

 Render.com is a website for hosting full stack applications.
 Render.com has a free tier, (but the catch is that your app have a cold start of one minute).
-This is a guide for how to deploy your final project to Render.com.
+This is a guide for how to deploy your final project to Render.com. _render.yaml_ file

 ## Before deploying

-Before getting starting, open up the _render.yaml_ file.
+Before getting starting, open up the.
 This file configures your app's URL, build command, start command, and environment variables.

 ```yaml
 services: